Razyapoo/KGBClusteringDocumentation/clustering.md

 > **Note**
 > Value of the *globalHierarchyDepth* attribute does not show the deepest hierarchical level that has been achieved in the graph during the research, but the deepest level of nodes that are still visible in the graph.

+As the map (in the mapping platforms) scales down and details disappear, new correlated details appear in their place that generalize the disappeared details.
+In our case, the parent node is such a generalization.
+Therefore, the second condition of the grouping algorithm must be the grouping of nodes that have the same parent node.

 From now on, the algorithm groups all filtered nodes, but based on the parent and visual classes (may vary from the [hierarchical class](#hierarchical-class-glossary) of a node).
 First, it filters all nodes that have the same parent, then from the filtered nodes, it filters out nodes that have the same visual class, unless multiple visual classes are explicitly set in the visual configuration (more in [Classes to cluster together](#classes-to-cluster-together) section).

 Two cases can occur during grouping: